 Program administration is under the Connecticut Department of Social Services, Alternative Care Unit.
-To avoid confusion, it is worth mentioning that this program is also referred to as CHCPE Alternate Care.
-Also worth mentioning is the related program called Adult Family Living / Caregiver Homes, which also helps frail seniors avoid nursing home placement.
+To avoid confusion, it is worth mentioning that this program is also referred to as CHCPE Alternate Care and the Home and Community Based Services Waiver for the Elders.

-The candidate must have a critical need for assistance with at least 1-2 activities of daily living.
-The activities of daily living include eating, dressing, personal hygiene, transferring, and the ability to maintain continence and use a toilet.
+The candidate must have a critical need for assistance with at least 1-2 activities of daily living, which include eating, dressing, personal hygiene, transferring, and the ability to maintain continence and use a toilet.

-CHCPE has two sets of financial eligibility criteria, of which, one of two must be met (state funded or Medicaid Waiver) to receive services under this program.
+CHCPE has two sets of financial eligibility criteria.
+One of two must be met (state funded or Medicaid Waiver) to receive services under this program.
 Make note, if one meets the financial criteria for Medicaid, he or she must apply for Medicaid.
 If one does not, he or she may receive state funded services.

-Set 1, State Funded: as of Mar.
-10, 2019, there is no income limit for state funded services, but a participant’s assets are limited.
-The asset limit is $37,926 for an individual or $50,568 for a married couple.
+As of 2023, there is no income limit for state funded services, but a participant’s assets are limited.
+The asset limit is $44,586 for an individual or $59,448 for a married couple.

-Set 2, Medicaid Funded: To receive services via the Medicaid Waiver, an individual’s income is limited to $2,313 / month, and assets are limited to $1,600.
-For married couples, where only one spouse is applying, the asset limit increases to $26,884.
-However, based on a spousal assessment, it is possible a higher amount of assets may be retained.
-Make note, an applicant’s primary residence, given it is valued under $878,000, and a vehicle is considered exempt assets.
-Other exempt assets include irrevocable burial funds up to $5,400 or revocable burial funds up to $1,800, a burial plot, and life insurance policies up to a total face value of $1,500.
+An applicant’s primary residence, given the applicant’s equity interest is under $1,033,000, and a vehicle is considered to be exempt assets.
+Other exempt assets include irrevocable burial contract up to $10,000 or revocable burial funds up to $1,800, a burial plot, and whole life insurance policies up to a total face value of $1,500.